Azure Artifacts overview

 Select Organization settings.

-View your Artifacts consumption and usage limit.
+View your Artifacts tier and usage limit.

 Q: Which artifacts count toward my total billed storage?